tavares2/RotatingBearingTestBench/README.md

 ### Frontend (UI - RotatingBearingUI)

 - **Pages**:
-  - `Simulation.razor`: Allows users to input test sequence name and steps (setpoint, duration) and start the simulation.
+  - `SimulationTest.razor`: Allows users to input test sequence name and steps (setpoint, duration) and start the simulation.
-  - `Grid.razor`: Allows users to input a `TestSequenceId` and view test results in tabular format.
+  - `TestRunner.razor`: Allows users to input a `TestSequenceId` and view test results in tabular format.
-  - `Home.razor`: The default landing page.
+  - `Index.razor`: The default landing page.

 - **Services**:
   - `TestService.cs`: Communicates with the API to manage test sequences and results.